What Skin Experts Want You to Know About Showering in the Winter

 Let’s talk about showers for a second.
 What isn’t there to love about them?
 They make a long day seem, well, less long.
 They cure sore muscles.
 And they give us an excuse to splurge on pretty bath products.
-They should never be complicated.
-To the contrary, you should be making the most of them, too.
-Because it’s one of those mundane, everyday tasks, we rarely consider the effect of water quality and temperature on our skin.
-So, chances are you didn’t know each season carries certain, expert-recommended guidelines with it.
+They should never be complicated; to the contrary.
+You should be making the most of them, too.
+But because they’re one of those mundane, everyday tasks, we rarely consider the effect of water quality and temperature on our skin.
+So chances are you didn’t know each season carries certain expert-recommended guidelines with it.

 MORE: Is This Weird Beauty Tool the Key to Great Skin?

-But lo and behold: they exist!
+But lo and behold: They exist!
 And since we have another six weeks of winter (if you believe in the groundhog theory) to look forward to, there’s no better time than now to make a few small changes.
 Ahead, one expert shares under-the-radar, shower-specific advice that could actually keep your skin from flaking as soon as it hits the cold air.

 MORE: 15 Decadent Bath Products That Are Almost Too Pretty to Use